karak451/FCMinJetpackCompose/README.md

   <li>Hosting a message sending function - this message sending function supposed to be placed on a public server and the function must be able to communicate with FCM (find in the <a href="app/src/main/java/com/foldrajzappok/fcminjetpackcompose/NOT_HERE">NOT HERE</a> folder)</li>
 </ul>

-There are great tutorials explaining how to send targeted FCM messages to users, but it is hard to find a current explanation of how users can notify each other like in Messenger or WhatsApp.
-The key concept is that FCM service finds users using a special token, and most importantly your app can not call FCM directly anymore (security reasons).
+There are great tutorials explaining how to send targeted FCM messages to users, but it is hard to find a current explanation of <b>how users can notify each other</b> like in Messenger or WhatsApp.

+<i><b>The key concept is</b> that FCM service finds users using a special token, and most importantly your app can not call FCM directly anymore (security reasons).
 There must be a hosted function which is integrated with Firebase Admin SDK.
-You can not integrate Firebase Admin SDK to your app directly, therefore the need of the hosted function.
+You can not integrate Firebase Admin SDK to your app directly, therefore the need of the hosted function.</i>

 At the point where you try to integrate FCM to your app you probably already connected your app to Firebase, so there is no need to explain this here.